MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/RxInSqlServer.md

 ## Description

-Creates a compute context for running RevoScalePy analyses inside Microsoft SQL Server.
+Creates a compute context for running revoscalepy analyses inside Microsoft SQL Server.
 Currently only supported in Windows.